Iterative Negotiation and Oversight: A Case Study in Decentralized Air Traffic Management: Iterative negotiation and oversight framework

 \subsection{Oversight role and safeguard}

 As the shared term in the effective cost~\Cref{eq:combinedCostNormalized} gains greater influence across rounds, agents generate progressively more coordinated and equitable candidate choices, enabling consensus to be reached with smaller asset transfers.
-Such gradual coordination is also expected to implicitly contribute to improved system-level efficiency.
+Such gradual coordination is also expected to implicitly contribute to improved system-level efficiency. \fix{This mechanism captures an autonomy--oversight tradeoff: when additional rounds are required, regulatory guidance becomes stronger at the expense of fully autonomous candidate generation, while \texttt{TACo} still selects among the generated candidates.}

 We claim that the framework always converges to an outcome satisfying the reserve constraints within a finite number of rounds.
-Moreover, the taxation parameter~$\kappa$ governs both the convergence speed and the resulting system efficiency: a smaller~$\kappa$ leads to faster negotiations (fewer rounds) and less system-efficient outcomes, whereas a larger~$\kappa$ promotes more system-efficient outcomes at the expense of slower convergence.
+Moreover, the taxation parameter~$\kappa$ governs both the convergence speed and the resulting system efficiency: a smaller~$\kappa$ leads to faster negotiations (fewer rounds) and \fix{weaker regulatory correction}, whereas a larger~$\kappa$ \fix{allows more rounds of oversight-guided candidate generation, which can promote more system-efficient outcomes} at the expense of slower convergence and reduced candidate-generation autonomy.
 These properties are formalized and proven in the following section.